mcinglis/macrofun/README.md

-**[Macrofun](https://github.com/mcinglis/macrofun)** provides functional programming macros for the C preprocessor, like mapping, folding and zipping over arguments in various forms.
+**[Macrofun](https://github.com/mcinglis/macrofun)** provides functional-programming macros for the C preprocessor, like mapping, folding and zipping over arguments in various forms.

  **Macrofun is just a demonstration; please don't use it.** It depends on preprocessing behavior of GCC and Clang that does not conform to the ISO C99 and C11 standard, even though it prompts no warnings for those preprocessors under `-std=c11 -Wall`.
 Section 6.10.3.4 paragraph 2 of the [C11 standard](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1570.pdf) specifies: